web analytics

 Solution #1:

-This will add or modify a registry key which will enable Registry Editor on the system and will remove the restriction from the Registry Editor.
+This will add or modify a registry key, which will enable the Registry Editor on the system and will remove the restriction from the Registry Editor.

 1. Go to Start –> Run or simply press Window Logo + R .

-2. Now in Run Dialog box, Copy and Paste the below command in Run command and Click “OK”.
+2. Now, in the Run Dialog box, Copy and Paste the below command in the Run command and Click “OK.”

 REG add HKCU\Software\Microsoft\Windows\CurrentVersion\Policies\System /v DisableRegistryTools /t REG_DWORD /d 0 /f